Spectral asymptotics for contracted tensor ensembles: Background

 In special cases, one can read off the free cumulants from the injective traffic state.
-Indeed, if the only quotients of a cycle that contribute in the injective traffic state are \emph{cactus graphs} and the contributions are multiplicative with respect to the pads of the cactus, then one can use a bijection between cactus graph quotients of a cycle of length $n$ and noncrossing partitions of $[n]$ to read off the free cumulants from the pads of the cactus \cite[Section 5]{CDM16} (see also \cite[Section 3]{AM20}).
-A semicircular family can then be identified by the property that only cactus graphs with pads of length two contribute (so-called \emph{double trees} \cite{Mal20}).
+To see this, we recall the notion of a \emph{cactus graph}, a connected graph in which every edge belongs to a unique simple cycle.
+If the only quotients of a cycle that contribute in the injective traffic state are cactus graphs and the contributions are multiplicative with respect to the cycles of the cactus, then one can use a bijection between cactus graph quotients of a cycle of length $n$ and noncrossing partitions of $[n]$ to read off the free cumulants from the cycles of the cactus \cite[Section 5]{CDM16} (see also \cite[Section 3]{AM20}).
+A semicircular family can then be identified by the property that only cactus graphs with cycles of length two contribute (so-called \emph{double trees} \cite{Mal20}).
 We review this characterization in the next section.
 The picture for our contracted tensor ensemble is complicated by the additional vertices coming from the contracting vectors.
-Nevertheless, we show how the double tree criterion can still be adapted to this situation in Section \ref{sec:convergence_in_expectation}.
+Nevertheless, we show how the double tree criteria can still be adapted to this situation in Section \ref{sec:convergence_in_expectation}.